oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 #### `ParDo` and `DoFn`

-`DoFn`s are the most-basic kind of `PTransform`s, and they are invoked on elements of a `PCollection` using `beam.ParDo`.
-Calling `ParDo` is analogous to the following code:
+`ParDo` is the most flexible `PTransform`.
+It accepts `DoFn`s, which are simple functions, as arguments and applies them to all elements of the input `PCollection` in parallel.
+It also accepts functions and lambda functions as arguments.
+It is analogous to the following code:

 ```python
 do_fn = DoFn()